-- " Hosting the Tech Inclusion Forum quarterly series of events to showcase the Arizona technology community's progress, relevant programs and personal journeys of champions in DEI. - " Sponsoring DEI roundtables and collaboration initiatives. - Thinking globally but acting locally with new strategies to engage customers and talent via education and training programs. - " Enabling diverse career paths across roles and areas. - " Investing in workforce development as reskilling and upskilling programs are essential to creating, maintaining and growing a more diverse workforce with equitable opportunities for all. - " Providing transparent career pathways information, access to education and training, internal advancement opportunities, and flexible work arrangements to improve inclusion, growth and engagement. - Scrowing a vibrant business community with a strong commitment to and focus on DEI, which is essential to the attraction of new companies to Arizona and the expansion of existing companies here. - Providing underrepresented businesses with entrepreneurial support, including coaching, mentoring and financial investments.
+- Hosting the Tech Inclusion Forum to showcase DEI champions' progress, programs and personal journeys. - Sponsoring DEI roundtables and collaboration initiatives. - Enabling diverse career paths across roles and areas. - Investing in workforce development, reskilling and upskilling programs to create a more diverse workforce with equitable opportunities. - Providing transparent career pathways, access to education and training, advancement opportunities and flexible work arrangements. - Continuing to grow a business community committed to DEI in order to attract new companies and support existing ones in Arizona. - Offering underrepresented businesses entrepreneurial support, coaching, mentoring and financial investments.
+Cultivating cultural competence and understanding of intersectionality to foster an inclusive environment.